 Uncontested Divorce in Wisconsin

-In this state, there is a singular ground of divorce and this is no-fault.
+In this state, there is a singular ground as no-fault.
 By this, it is implied that there has been an irretrievable breakdown of the marriage.
-Such a breakdown can be demonstrated by the following 3 ways.
+Such a breakdown can be demonstrated by the following three ways:

 • Residing apart and separate for one year prior to the date of filing.

-• A joint petition of divorce on the grounds of an irretrievable breakdown.
+• A joint petition on the grounds of irretrievable breakdown.

 • A finding of the court that an irretrievable breakdown has occurred and there is no possibility of reconciliation.